-In conjunction with an advisor, the M.A. student selects two fields of examination, one for Hispanic applied linguistics and one for Latin American/Spanish/Latino(a) literatures and cultures.

-Students are examined in the two areas at one of the three scheduled examination dates (January, May and August).
+- 1. Students are examined in the two areas at one of the three scheduled examination dates (January, May and August). - 2.

-Sub-areas of specialization (three):

 Students will take the exams in only one week (on Monday and Friday) during the dates close to the beginning of the fall and spring semesters or immediately prior to the beginning of the first summer session.
-The professor in charge will determine the exact dates.

-Students will receive each question on the same day in which examination will take place at 9:00 am.
-Professors will provide students with two questions from which students will pick one and then students will have four hours before the exam to brainstorm, prepare, gather quotes, organize thoughts, etc. Each exam will last four hours from 1:00 pm until 5:00 pm.
-The student will write the answer in Spanish or in English (depending on the course the question may be related to) in a room provided by the Department staff.
-No notes or bibliography may be consulted, although the use of a language dictionary is permitted.

-Students will take exams in fields/areas explored in previous classes and with professors who have supervised the students' work in such fields.
-It is required that students meet with the professor responsible for each field/area prior to the exam

-- (a) to review the list of required texts for the specific field, and - (b) to confirm the date of examination.
+The professor in charge will determine the exact dates. - 3.
+Students will receive each question on the same day in which examination will take place.
+Professors will provide students with three questions from which students will pick two.
+Each exam will last three hours.
+The two exams can be taken on the same day (one in the morning and one in the afternoon) or on two different days during the same week.
+The student will write the answer in Spanish in a room provided by the department staff.
+No notes or bibliography may be consulted, although the use of a language dictionary is permitted. - 4.
+Students will take exams in fields/areas explored in previous classes and with professors who have supervised the student's work in such fields. - 5.
+Evaluation: - a.
+After reading the written examinations and the main area essay, a committee of departmental faculty members will evaluate the student's progress toward the granting of the M.A. degree. - b.
+The director of graduate studies will notify the student of the results, in writing, within two months of taking the examination. - c.
+Students who fail the examination(s) will have the option of retaking the failed examination(s) only once.